mat/besticon/Readme.markdown

 Feel free to file other bugs - and offer your help - at <https://github.com/mat/besticon/issues>.

-## Self Hosting
+## Hosting

-It is recommended to use your own copy of this service if you plan to rely on it in your project.
-An easy way to host your own copy is to use Heroku, just go to [https://heroku.com/deploy](https://heroku.com/deploy?template=https://github.com/mat/besticon) to get started.
+An easy way to host this service is to use Heroku, just go to [https://heroku.com/deploy](https://heroku.com/deploy?template=https://github.com/mat/besticon) to get started.

 ## Docker